lalindrait/implementing-solutions-aws/implementation_part_1/part_1_useful_resources.md

 # Change the ens5 interface name accordingly
 sudo iptables -t nat -A POSTROUTING -o ens5 -s 0.0.0.0/0 -j MASQUERADE

+# Do the following to make the change permanent
+iptables-save > /etc/sysconfig/iptables

 # Make sure to stop the source/destination check in the EC2 instance
 ```